Yosemite Sam: Personality

-Yosemite Sam is one of Bugs' toughest antagonists, proudly calling himself the meanest, toughest hombre in the West.
-Yosemite Sam is a character more aggressive than Bugs' other regular antagonist, Elmer Fudd, given that Sam has a tougher accent, a higher, fiercer voice, and a more violent spirit, although he is portrayed as a bumbling fool in most of his appearances.
-Yosemite Sam has had several occupations in his life that Bugs has gotten in the way of.
+Sam is one of Bugs' toughest antagonists, proudly calling himself the meanest, toughest hombre in the West.
+Sam is a character more aggressive than Bugs' other regular antagonist, Elmer Fudd, given that Sam has a tougher accent; a higher, fiercer voice; and a more violent spirit, although he is portrayed as a bumbling fool in most of his appearances.
+Sam has had several occupations in his life that Bugs has gotten in the way of.
 Among his occupations are: